-This post includes a recipe for Creamy Stovetop Macaroni and Cheese (and how to give it a dreamy crispy top), as well as a link to a recipe for my Mom's homemade baked macaroni and cheese…
+This post includes a recipe for Creamy Stovetop Macaroni and Cheese (and how to give it a dreamy crispy top), as well as a link to the recipe for my Mom's homemade baked macaroni and cheese…

-Remember when we were told to avoid Mac and Cheese because of all those “dangerous” fats?
+Remember when we were told to avoid mac and cheese because of all those “dangerous” fats?
 Fear no more!
 All the fats in this dish are good for us.
-And thank goodness they are, because nothing says comfort food like a serving of Mac and Cheese.
+And thank God they are, because nothing says comfort food like a serving of macaroni and cheese.

 Creamy Stove-top Macaroni and Cheese

 - About 16 ounces (1 pound) pasta of your choice, preferably organic.
-(My favorite now is spelt pasta or einkorn pasta!
+My favorite now is spelt pasta or einkorn pasta!
 You can try whole grain pasta if your family likes it, but my family doesn't.

 - 2 Tablespoons real olive oil

-- About 3-4 Tablespoons flour, I use einkorn flour mostly now
+- 1/2 cup flour, I use einkorn flour mostly now

-- 3 cups whole milk (sometimes I'll use cream for part of that amount), read about healthy milk choices here.
+- 3 cups whole milk (sometimes I'll use cream for part of that amount), read about healthy milk choices here

-- 8 ounces of your favorite cheese, we use organic cheddar, shredded -- plus a little extra for the top if desired, see the instructions below
+- 8-12 ounces of your favorite cheese, we use organic cheddar, shredded -- plus a little extra for the top if desired, see the instructions below

 - Sea salt and pepper to your taste

-- Organic cracker crumbs (I like these crackers best for this recipe) or seasoned bread crumbs, optional (I save the bread ends that no one wants and every now and then I’ll put them through the food processor and add a little garlic powder, sea salt, pepper, maybe some Italian herbs and keep it all in a baggie in the freezer to use on quick meals like this.)
+- Organic cracker crumbs (I like these crackers best for this recipe) or seasoned bread crumbs, optional, about 3/4 cup (I save the bread ends that no one wants and every now and then I’ll put them through the food processor and add a little garlic powder, sea salt, pepper, maybe some Italian herbs and keep it all in a baggie in the freezer to use in quick meals like this.)

 Did you make a real food recipe?